ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

     Set-Item -Path WSMan:\localhost\Shell\MaxShellRunTime -Value 2147483647

 ..
 Note:: If you run the command in a domain environment, some of these options are set by
     GPO and cannot be changed on the host itself.
-When you configured a key with GPO, it contains the text ``[Source="GPO"]`` next to the value.
+When you configure a key with GPO, it contains the text ``[Source="GPO"]`` next to the value.

 Common WinRM Issues
 -------------------